GRACE: Generating Socially Appropriate Robot Actions Leveraging LLMs and Human Explanations: METHODOLOGY

 \subsection{Scene Clustering and Uncertainty Classification}

-To determine the certainty of scenes, we rely on human annotator agreement, i.e., classifying scenes based on when human annotators are most likely to give similar scores for the appropriateness of robot actions (certain scenes) or they are likely to give different ones (uncertain scenes).
+To determine the certainty of scenes, we rely on human annotator agreement, i.e., classifying scenes based on when human annotators are most likely to give similar scores for the appropriateness of robot actions (certain scenes), or they are likely to give different ones (uncertain scenes).
 We formulate this task as a binary class classification problem.
-We first obtain the weak binary labels for each scene (showing if a scene is certain or uncertain) with unsupervised clustering and then employ ML methods to predict the scene uncertainties.
+We first obtain the weak binary labels for each scene (showing if a scene is certain or uncertain) with unsupervised clustering and then employ various classifiers to predict uncertainties.

 To obtain the binary labels for each scene $x_{i} \in X$, we consider the variance of different human scores for the appropriateness of each action $a_{j} \in A$ (e.g., \textit{`vacuuming'}, \textit{`starting a conversation'}, \textit{`serving warm food'}, etc.).
 More specifically, we compute the set of variances: $V_{x_i} = \{\sigma^2(s_{a_1}^{x_i}), \sigma^2(s_{a_2}^{x_i}), \dots, \sigma^2(s_{a_n}^{x_i})\}$, where $\sigma^2(s_{a_j}^{x_i})$ is the variance of human scores $s_{a_j}^{x_i} \in S_{human}$ for action $a_j$ in scene $x_i$, and $n$ is the total number of different actions in the set $A$.
 The set $V_{x_i} \in V_X$ represents the variances for all actions in scene $x_i$, intuitively reflecting human annotators' level of agreement for that scene.
 We then input the variance feature set $V_X$ into the K-means++ clustering algorithm to group the scenes into two clusters, resulting in two centroids.
 The centroid with lower feature values (i.e., lower variance) is set as the \textbf{certain} cluster centroid, and the other one is identified as \textbf{uncertain}.
 Finally, each scene $x_i$ is assigned a binary label $y_{x_i} \in \{0, 1\}$, where $y_{x_i} = 1$ if $V_{x_i}$ is closer to the uncertain centroid based on its Euclidean distance, and $y_{x_i} = 0$ otherwise.